 From Asheville, drive I-40 East to Exit 72 (Old Fort/Highway 70).
 Go about a mile, then turn left onto Old Highway 70.
 Go 2.4 miles to Mill Creek Rd intersection, Old Fort Picnic Area is on the left.
-Open May - October.
+Open from May through October.
 Restrooms available.
-To reach the trailhead from the Picnic Area, turn left on Old Highway 70 and bike 1/2 mile on "Dead End" road.
+To reach the trailhead from the Picnic Area, turn left on Old Highway 70 and bike 1/2-mile on "Dead End" road.

-When the picnic area is closed, you should park at the Old Fort Depot or Andrews Geyser:
+When the picnic area is closed, you should park at the Visitor Center in Old Fort or Andrews Geyser:

-Andrews Geyser Park: From the Old Fort Picnic Ground, turn right onto Mill Creek Road and travel 2 miles.
+- Andrews Geyser Park: From the Old Fort Picnic Ground, turn right onto Mill Creek Road and travel 2 miles.
 No restrooms.
 To reach the trailhead, bike back on Mill Creek Road to the intersection with Old Highway 70.
-Turn right onto "Dead End" road and bike 1/2 mile to trailhead.
+Turn right onto "Dead End" road and bike 1/2-mile to the trailhead.

 Directions to Black Mountain End

 Park in Kitsuma Parking Lot: Take 1-40 to Exit #66 (Ridgecrest).
-Right onto "Old 70".
-At stop sign continue straight onto Royal Gorge Road which dead ends at the parking area.
-No restrooms
+Right onto "Old 70."
+At the stop sign, continue straight onto Royal Gorge Road, which dead ends at the parking area.
+No restrooms.

 Restrooms and water are not available on the trail.
-Primitive restrooms are available May-October at the Pisgah Forest Picnic Area.
+Primitive restrooms are available from May through October at the Pisgah Forest Picnic Area.

 - Always ride on the right side of the road or trail.

-- This trail has a number of blind spots; to avoid collisions and injury it is important to keep to the right of the center line.
+- This trail has a number of blind spots; to avoid collisions and injury it is important to keep to the right.

-- When coming upon other users advise them of your presence by calling out "I'm passing onyour left" (in a loud voice with plenty of time for them to respond).
+- When coming upon other users, advise them of your presence by calling out "I'm passing on your left."
 If you have a bell or horn, please use it.

-- When stopping let others know what you aredoing by calling out "Stopping" and get off the trail so you will not hinder others.
-(Do not leave your bike on the trail where others could ride into it).
+- When stopping, let others know what you are doing by calling out "Stopping" and get off the trail so you will not hinder others.

 - Please carry out all trash; no littering.